 There are a lot of restrictions in place.
-Um, the Guttmacher Institute, which is kind of the leading research institute on, uh, access to abortion, considers Nebraska hostile to abortion rights.
-So you know, our patients already have to go through quite a few barriers to access care.
-Um, so rather than just trying to prevent more barriers from being put in place, we want to also really start looking at how can we roll back some of the barriers that exist so that folks can have more complete access to care.
+The Guttmacher Institute, which is kind of the leading research institute on, access to abortion, considers Nebraska hostile to abortion rights.
+So, you know, our patients already have to go through quite a few barriers to access care.
+So rather than just trying to prevent more barriers from being put in place, we want to also really start looking at how can we roll back some of the barriers that exist so that folks can have more complete access to care.

-So that’s what we’ve been really focusing on the last couple years, in this last year in particular.
-Um, and it’s heated up a lot, obviously with the Supreme Court and what we’re anticipating from them.
+So that’s what we’ve been really focusing on the last couple [of] years, in this last year in particular.
+And it’s heated up a lot, obviously with the Supreme Court and what we’re anticipating from them.

 Amantha Dickman, News Director: And for listeners who may not be familiar with what the current barriers are in Nebraska, can you outline what those are?

 Andi Curry Grubb, Executive Director for Nebraska: Sure.
-So, um, so there’s a couple that we’ve, we’ve really.
-You know, there’s, I think there’s like 15 different restrictions on the books that somehow, um, hinder people’s ability to, to access abortion without restriction.
-Um, the ones that we’ve really been focusing in on are the ones that we hear from patients regularly, are the ones that cause the greatest challenge to accessing services.
+So.
+There’s a couple that we’ve really, you know, I think there’s like 15 different restrictions on the books that somehow hinder people’s ability to access abortion without restriction.
+The ones that we’ve really been focusing in on, are the ones that we hear from patients regularly, are the ones that cause the greatest challenge to accessing services.

-Um, one of those is just geographic access.
-Uh, we are a state that is part of what’s called the ‘abortion desert.’
-That really through the entire middle of the country, um, all the way from the north to the south, there’s this giant red section that is kind of the least accessible area for abortions in the country.
+One of those is just geographic access.
+We are a state that is part of what’s called the ‘abortion desert.’
+That really… through the entire middle of the country, all the way from the north to the south, there’s this giant red section that is kind of the least accessible area for abortions in the country.
 And most of Western Nebraska is a part of that.
-So, um, we, you know, we have two clinics in Nebraska that provide abortions from Planned Parenthood and then there’s an independent abortion provider in Bellevue as well.
-Uh, all of those are in the Eastern part of the state.
-So folks in Western Nebraska tend to, you know, have to decide like, which is easier.
-Is it easier to go to Colorado or is it easier to come to Lincoln?
+So, we have two clinics in Nebraska that provide abortions from Planned Parenthood and then there’s an independent abortion provider in Bellevue as well.
+All of those are in the Eastern part of the state.
+So folks in Western Nebraska tend to, you know, have to decide like… which is easier: is it easier to go to Colorado or is it easier to come to Lincoln?

-And one of the things that we could do to, to kind of alleviate that burden for patients, um, is undo a law that prevents telemedicine from being used in Nebraska for medication abortion.
-Um, so, Senator Megan Hunt has introduced this bill every year since she’s been in office, um, to repeal this, this law, um, banning telehealth for abortions.
-Um, and this has become even more relevant since the FDA earlier this year changed the provisions for how the medications used in medication abortion can be accessed.
-Um, it used to be that you had to physically get the medication from a physician but they changed that so that it can be either mailed to you or it can be picked up at a pharmacy.
+And one of the things that we could do, to kind of alleviate that burden for patients, is [to] undo a law that prevents telemedicine from being used in Nebraska for medication abortion.
+So, Senator Megan Hunt has introduced this bill every year since she’s been in office, to repeal this law banning telehealth for abortions.
+And this has become even more relevant since the FDA earlier this year changed the provisions for how the medications used in medication abortion can be accessed.
+It used to be that you had to physically get the medication from a physician but they changed that so that it can be either mailed to you or it can be picked up at a pharmacy.
 But you still have to see a physician through a telehealth visit to get the prescription.
-So, in Nebraska, that change doesn’t impact our, our patients and our state because of that law, banning telehealth.
-So, um, you know, and there’s vast, vast research that says telehealth for abortion access is completely safe and effective.
-There is no difference in the, the safety or anything, whether folks access that through telehealth or through in person in a clinic.
+So, in Nebraska, that change doesn’t impact our patients and our state because of that law, banning telehealth.
+So, you know, and there’s vast, vast research that says telehealth for abortion access is completely safe and effective.
+There is no difference in the safety or anything, whether folks access that through telehealth or through in person in a clinic.
 So, there’s really no reason for that law other than to restrict access.
-Um, so that’s a big one that we’ve really been trying to look at for years.
+So that’s a big one that we’ve really been trying to look at for years.

-Another one that we looked at this year is that the state of Nebraska, um, has a law that prevents any health insurance from covering the cost of an abortion in our state.
+Another one that we looked at this year is that the state of Nebraska has a law that prevents any health insurance from covering the cost of an abortion in our state.
 So that includes public health insurance and private health insurance.
-So, um, private health insurance in Nebraska is not allowed to cover the cost of an abortion without an additional writer being added.
-And we learned this past year through the hearings around this bill to repeal that law. that most, uh, insurance companies don’t even offer the writer, even if they, uh, someone wanted to purchase it.
+So, private health insurance in Nebraska is not allowed to cover the cost of an abortion without an additional writer being added.
+And we learned this past year through the hearings around this bill to repeal that law. that most insurance companies don’t even offer the writer, even if they, someone wanted to purchase it.
 So, it’s basically saying that insurance is never allowed to be used to cover the cost of an abortion.
-So, everyone, um, who needs abortion care has to pay out of pocket cost.
+So, everyone who needs abortion care has to pay out-of-pocket costs.
 That obviously is another barrier to patients accessing care.

-Um, so those are kind of two of the biggest ones that we we’ve really been focused on over the years.
+So those are kind of two of the biggest ones that we’ve really been focused on over the years.
 It’s just two, but it’s the two that we find have the greatest impact on patients accessing care.

-Amantha Dickman, News Director: Obviously the Dobbs versus Jackson’s opinion leak has made quite the stir the last couple weeks.
-Um, can you kind of outline what you think Nebraska officials, what steps the Nebraska officials would take if the decision were to stand as is?
+Amantha Dickman, News Director: Obviously the Dobbs v.
+Jackson opinion leak has made quite the stir the last couple [of] weeks.
+Can you kind of outline what you think… what steps Nebraska officials would take if the decision were to stand as is?

 Andi Curry Grubb, Executive Director for Nebraska: Yeah.
 So, we anticipate the decision to be similar to what was leaked.
-We are kind of preparing for the worst-case scenario if Roe versus Wade, um, and Planned Parenthood versus Casey, both being overturned.
+We are kind of preparing for the worst-case scenario if Roe v.
+Wade, and Planned Parenthood v.
+Casey, both being overturned.

 In Nebraska, what that means immediately is nothing.
-Abortion will remain legal in Nebraska, even, even with that decision.
-Um, there has to be legislative action in order for anything to change.
-So, we like to just make sure that, uh, you know, one of the things that’s challenging in all of this is it’s confusing for patients who are trying to access care.
+Abortion will remain legal in Nebraska, even with that decision.
+There has to be legislative action in order for anything to change.
+So, we like to just make sure that, you know, one of the things that’s challenging in all of this is it’s confusing for patients who are trying to access care.

-Um, so to answer your initial question, we we’ve seen the same things you all have that, um, the governor is, is likely going to call a special session, um, following the SCOTUS opinion that he would call a special session in order to try to ban on abortion again.
+So to answer your initial question, we’ve seen the same things you all have that, um, the governor is, is likely going to call a special session following the SCOTUS opinion that he would call a special session in order to try to ban on abortion again.

 So, basically, similar to what they did this legislative session, they were not successful.
-They’re going to, to try again in a special session to see if they can, um, be successful, which we don’t think anything’s going to change.
+They’re going to try again in a special session to see if they can be successful, which we don’t think anything’s going to change.

 Amantha Dickman, News Director: And I do know that you’re not a lawyer.
 However, we do have a question here that is kind of looking for a more understandable definition of what a trigger law is and how Planned Parenthood is combating those.

-Um, in terms of what Planned Parenthood is doing, you know, there currently are 13 states that have trigger laws on the books.
-Um, two of them are in our affiliate, our five-state affiliate that Nebraska is a part of.
+In terms of what Planned Parenthood is doing, you know, there currently are 13 states that have trigger laws on the books.
+Two of them are in our affiliate, our five-state affiliate that Nebraska is a part of.
 North and South Dakota both have trigger laws on the books.
-Um, and so we have been, for some time, preparing for how to ensure access for patients within the, the bounds of the law.
-Um, if those trigger laws go into effect, uh, South Dakota is, is kind of the primary one.
-Uh, we don’t actually provide abortions in North Dakota.
+And so we have been, for some time, preparing for how to ensure access for patients within the bounds of the law.
+If those trigger laws go into effect – South Dakota is kind of the primary one.
+We don’t actually provide abortions in North Dakota.
 There is one provider there that is an independent provider.
-Um, but, in South Dakota, we do provide abortion care in our clinic in Sioux Falls.
-Um, and we are working on kind of preparing for the, the very real possibility that those, um, services will become illegal and how we can make sure that we can get patients access to care as best as possible.
+But, in South Dakota, we do provide abortion care in our clinic in Sioux Falls.
+And we are working on kind of preparing for the very real possibility that those services will become illegal and how we can make sure that we can get patients access to care as best as possible.

-Um, And, and legally, of course, you know, Planned Parenthood is, is always going to work within the limits of the law, uh, and also fight against those laws, um, in, in the ways that we have to, to make sure that, um, we can, we can do everything we possibly can to make sure patients have access.
+And legally, of course.
+You know, Planned Parenthood is always going to work within the limits of the law, and also fight against those laws, in the ways that we have to make sure that we can do everything we possibly can to make sure patients have access.

 Amantha Dickman, News Director: While we have heard from both opponents and advocates for abortion, we still haven’t really discussed the legal implications an overturn might have on Nebraskan citizens.